leocalcock/personal-data/README.md

 # personal-data

 At the moment this is just a collection of scripts for collecting and organizing personal data for analysis.

+Current Data Stack (10/22/2020):
+* RescueTime
+* Fitbit
+* Google forms/sheets
+* Todoist

+#### October 22nd 2020 update: Shifting to data tracking in 2020

+Seems like a useful bunch of code but going to shift to a stack of data collection, compilation/cleaning, and analysis including but not limited to sources such as: RescueTime, ATracker Pro, FitBit, Todoist, google sheets, youtube, and others.
+With this, first step is going to reorganize code a bit into the following sections: data collection, data cleaning, data analysis, personal code, setup, and reviews.
+Data collection will collect stricly *raw data* and be divided among folders for each source.
+Data cleaning will be a collection of scripts for, well, data cleaning - this should be done across data-sets and could include generation/setting of a codebook.
+Data analysis is scripts for analyzing data through summary statistics, visualizations, and others.
+Personal code is a .gitignore section for one's personal scripts.
+Setup is a piece of code for setting up some metadata for collection/purpose: apikeys, descriptions of what data collecting/why, etc. Reviews are stuff like Rmd/templates for going over data.

+Restated in reordered list form:
+* Setup: script for filling out apikeys/metadata for info setup as well data folder etc.
+  * Should create a JSON with all this information as well as last time setup and/or an update was run.
+  * In future should allow for updating information.
+  * Should create data folder.
+  * Have individual setup commands per data collection source.
+* Data Collection: Functions to collect raw data
+  * Broken down by source folder (e.g. "habitica")
+  * Should include pullall and pullall(date range) for getting data
+  * Should avoid reinventing the wheel too much - reference/use other code
+* Data Cleaning: scripts to clean up data and compile from sources - can be rather personalized.
+* Data Analysis: Visualization/Analysis scripts
+* Personal Code: .gitignore folder
+* Data Folder: .gitignore with raw data, metadata, clean data.
+Supermetadata: log file for data collection.
+* Reviews: Templates for review/analysis.

+All of this is quite new/aspirational and none is set up.
+Perhaps the first thing to do is setup and second thing to do is code to pull raw data.

 ## Code Doc: